 - Bury plastic chicken wire or netting just under the surface.
 (Metal may hurt a dog’s paws.)

 - Citrus peels, cayenne, or vinegar may wrinkle that nose.

 - If you have a sprinkler system, a motion sensor method can be a good deterrent.

 - Rose bushes and thorny shrubs may serve as border plants for areas of concern.

 Is your dog the only one making disturbances in the turf?
-It could a gopher, squirrels, rats or other prey animals are leaving trails, smells and more to rile up your buddy and get them scratching at the fence line or tearing up the terra firma.
+It could be that a gopher, squirrels, rats or other prey animals are leaving trails, smells, and more to rile up your buddy and get them scratching at the fence line or tearing up the terra firma.
 One sign might be if they are digging near trees or plants.

 Take action: look for signs of invasive rodents or burrowing animals.
 Call an exterminator as needed or use safe and humane methods to keep wild animals out.

 Your dog’s predilection for digging could be an overheating issue!
-Pets WebMD points out that dogs may dig down below a warm surface to create a cool space to relax.
-It could even be the opposite on a cold day.
+During hot weather, dogs may dig to create a cool space to relax.

-Take action: plan your yard to insure it includes a safe, shady space for cooling off or a dog house if they’re outdoors when it’s cold.
+Take action: plan your yard to ensure it includes a safe, shady space for cooling off.